tonystrawberry/tcj-nihongo-crawler/README.md

   TCJ Nihongo books screenshot extractor
 </h1>

-This is a project for personal use to extract the screenshots of the `https://tcj-nihongo.actibookone.com` website.
-The screenshots are used for personal study purposes only.
+**This is a project for personal use to extract the screenshots of the `https://tcj-nihongo.actibookone.com` website.**
+The generated screenshots are used for personal study purposes only.

 ## 🚀 Usage